Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Algorithm analysis

 \subsection{\rev{A conditional gradient method}}

 Consider the constrained smooth convex optimization problem with $F\in\mathcal{F}_{0,L}(\E)$ and $Q\subset \E$ a bounded and closed convex set.
 In that setting, different ways exist for treating the constraint set $Q$.
 In the previous section, we proposed to use fast gradient methods, which require the ability to project onto the closed convex set $Q$.
-In this section, we rather consider the standard conditional gradient method \rev{(CGM, also sometimes referred to as the Frank-Wolfe method)}, which originates from~\cite{frank1956algorithm}.
-This algorithm has the advantage of avoiding projections onto $Q$, and performs instead linear optimization on this set (which is typically easier when $Q$ is a polyhedral set). { }
+In this section, we rather consider the standard CGM \rev{(also sometimes referred to as the Frank--Wolfe method)}, which originates from~\cite{frank1956algorithm}.
+This algorithm has the advantage of avoiding projections onto~$Q$ and performs instead linear optimization on this set (which is typically easier when $Q$ is a polyhedral set). { } The standard \rev{global convergence guarantee for this method (see e.g.,~\cite[Theorem 1]{jaggi2013revisiting})} is